Alternative Insight

 United States

-Since 1954, when the CIA conspired in the downfall of newly installed Iranian Prime Minister Mossadegh after he threatened to nationalize the oil industry, and the U.S. enabled the fervent anti-Communist Shah Pahlevi to gain power, U.S. foreign policy towards Iran has had a single trajectory; to make an enemy of Iran's post-Shah governments (1979).
+Since 1954, the United States has actively engaged Iran.
+The CIA conspired to bring the downfall of Iranian Prime Minister Mossadegh after he threatened to nationalize the oil industry and subsequently enabled the fervent anti-Communist Shah Pahlevi to gain power.
+Embarrassed by seizure of its embassy in 1980, U.S. administrations have not been able to adjust to the Islamic Republic of Iran.
+U.S. foreign policies towards Iran have had a single trajectory; alienating the Islamic state and maintaining it as an enemy.
 The U.S. government:

 - In 1980, allowed the deposed Shah to enter the U.S. for medical treatment, despite Iranian protests.
 This event provoked extremists in Iran to seize the American embassy and hold embassy officials captive.

-- During the 1980's, provided arms and support to Iran's enemy, Iraq, in the eight-year war between the two nations.
+- During the 1980's, provided arms and support to Iraq in the eight-year war between the two nations.

-- In 1987 moved warships into the Straits of Hormuz to protect the Persian Gulf shipping, interfered with Iranian shipping, and caused losses to Iran's small navy.
+- In 1987, moved warships into the Straits of Hormuz to protect Persian Gulf shipping, interfered with Iranian shipping, and caused losses to Iran's small navy.

-- On July 3, 1988, shot down an Iranian civilian airliner in Iran territorial waters and killed all 290 civilian passengers.
+- On July 3, 1988, shot down an Iranian civilian airliner in Iran's territorial waters and killed all 290 civilian passengers.

-- Since 1980 has proposed and implrmented a variety of sanctioins against Iran.
+- Since 1980, has proposed and implemented a variety of sanctions against Iran.

 - In February 2006, according to The UK Telegraph, prepared "last resort" plans for "devastating bombing raids backed by submarine-launched ballistic missile attacks against Iran's nuclear sites."

-- In 2006, still maintained, for strategic reasons, U.S. warships in the Persian Gulf close to Iranian borders.
+- In 2008, reinforced ongoing presence of U.S. warships in the Persian Gulf close to Iranian borders.

 WASHINGTON - Iran has replaced Iraq as the country Americans consider to be their greatest enemy, according to a Gallup Poll.
 Canada and Great Britain were ranked as America's best friends.
 Thirty-one percent of Americans gave the nod to Iran as the worst enemy in polling of 1,002 adults between Feb.
 6-9.
 This represented an increase from 14 percent last year, and appeared to reflect growing American concern over the potential for the Islamic republic to acquire nuclear weapons.

-GEORGE GEDDA, Associated Press Writer, Feb 24, 2006U.S. descriptions of Iran sound ominously similar to the pre-Iraq war descriptions of Saddam Hussein's Iraq.
+GEORGE GEDDA, Associated Press Writer, Feb 24, 2006U.S. descriptions of Iran sound ominously similar to the descriptions of Saddam Hussein's Iraq before the U.S. invaded the Fertile Crescent.

 Iran

-The Islamic Republic has been aggressively vocal in condemning the United States but less aggressive in physical attacks against America.
-In comparison to U.S. actions, which have provided military assistance to nations that are Iran's enemies, violated Iranian sovereignty, caused deaths to Iranian citizens and damaged military and civilian infrastructure, Iranian attacks on American facilities and personnel have been minimal, not entirely verified and often the result of attacks against it:
+The Islamic Republic has been aggressively vocal in condemning the United States but less aggressive in physical attacks against its antagonist.
+Iranian attacks on American facilities and personnel have been minimal, not entirely verified and often the result of attacks against it:

-- In the 1983 bombing of the Beirut marine barracks, in which 241 U.S. military personnel were killed, and which occurred after U.S. shelling of communities in the Lebanon Shouf mountains,rumors had Iran assisting the incipient Lebanese Hezbollah in the barracks attack.
+- In the 1983 bombing of the Beirut marine barracks, in which 241 U.S. military personnel were killed, and which occurred after U.S. shelling of communities in the Lebanon Shouf mountains, rumors had Iran assisting incipient Lebanese Hezbollah sympathizers in the barracks attack.

 - In the June 1996 bombing of U.S. military barracks in Dhahran, Saudi Arabia, which claimed the lives of 19 U.S. servicemen, although no conclusive proof was established, investigators accused Iran of involvement.

 - In 1987, during the Iranian/Iraqi war, and after U.S. warships entered the Persian Gulf, Iran harassed American vessels with periodic stop-and-search operations, mined channels, performed hit-and-run attacks by small patrol boats.
-Iranian forces shelled the reflagged tanker Sea Isle City, and the U.S. aggressively retaliated by destroying an oil platform in the Rostam field and another oil platform.
+Iranian forces shelled the reflagged tanker Sea Isle City, and the U.S. aggressively retaliated by destroying Iranian oil platforms.

 There is no limit to combative words by Iranian officials, especially lately.
 Iranian President Mahmoud Ahmadinejad blamed the United States and Israel for the February 2006 terrorist attack that destroyed Samarra's Askariya mosque.